 This easy Homemade Pumpkin Puree is a staple autumnal ingredient.
 Use it to make your favourite seasonal pies, muffins, cookies and more!
 If you’re not sure how to make pumpkin puree, don’t worry, it’s SUPER cheap and easy to make!

-You can store this homemade pumpkin puree in the fridge or freeze it and use it for all your favourite Fall bakes whenever you need it.
+- Top Tip: You can make this homemade pumpkin puree at any time of year then freeze it and use it for all your favourite Fall bakes whenever you need it.

-So whether you’re making gluten free pumpkin pie, gluten free pumpkin bread, banana and pumpkin muffins or a gluten free pumpkin roll, you’re ready to go!
+- Love Pumpkin?
+Use this to make my gluten free pumpkin pie, gluten free pumpkin bread, banana and pumpkin muffins or a gluten free pumpkin roll.

 These tend to have a high watery content as they are grown for size – not flavour – which means they don’t taste of a lot, and would make a very wet puree.